andreandradecosta/react-splitter-layout/README.md

 ## Release History

+* 1.0.0
+  * Drop support for React prior to 15.5.4, upgrade all dependencies to latest.
+      Since this is not a backwards compatible change, that is why the version had to go up a major version.
+  * Add onSecondarySizeChange callback, to allow saving the splitter position in the store.
 * 0.2.1
   * Fix an incorrect layout when nesting a horizontal splitter inside a vertical one, and now root element of the splitter is absolutely positioned.